 - We can take turns on custody - "Give me custody this year, and then I'll let you have custody when the child starts school (or substitute some such future event or time frame)."

-When it comes to visitation it is true that you and your ex-spouse can deviate from the order as long as you agree.
-However, if you ever disagree the order controls.
-That means while you and your ex-are getting along the 50/50 visitation schedule you verbally agreed to will work just fine.
+When it comes to visitation, you and your ex-spouse can indeed deviate from the Order as long as you agree.
+However, if you ever disagree with the border controls.
+That means while you and your ex are getting along, the 50/50 visitation schedule you verbally agreed to will work just fine.

-If you give up custody now in an order.
-You are probably stuck not having custody unless your ex-spouse really messes up.
+Suppose you give up custody now in Order.
+You are probably stuck not having custody unless your ex-spouse messes up.

-If your child is doing well with your ex-spouse, a court is not going to want to rock the boat.
+If your child is doing well with your ex-spouse, a court will not want to rock the boat.

-Sometimes the dirty tricks I see involves property division.
+Sometimes the dirty tricks I see involve property division.

-One ex-wife I met with told me that she and her ex-husband had an agreement that he could keep the house in the divorce but if ever sold it they would split the proceeds.
-She was upset because her ex-husband had just sold the house and he told her was not going to give her anything.
+One ex-wife I met with told me that she and her ex-husband had an agreement that he could keep the house in the divorce, but if he ever sold it, they would split the proceeds.
+She was upset because her ex-husband had just sold the house, and he told her he was not going to give her anything.

-I looked at the paperwork, and it clearly said that he got the house and there was nothing in the divorce decree regarding her getting any of the proceeds if the husband sold the house.
+I looked at the paperwork, and it clearly said that he got the house, and there was nothing in the divorce decree regarding her getting any of the proceeds from the husband selling the house.
 I asked her about the agreement.
-She told me that is what her ex-husband said to her that he would do.
+She told me that her ex-husband said to her that he would do.